MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-default-sharing-link.md

 In a PowerShell session, you must [connect to Office 365 Security & Compliance Center PowerShell](/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell) to configure the settings for the default sharing link type.

 > [!NOTE]
-> Although not required, it's easiest to first [configure sensitivity labels in the Microsoft 365 compliance center](create-sensitivity-labels.md), and then modify the labels with settings that configure the default sharing link type.
+> Although not required, it's easiest to first [create and configure sensitivity labels in the Microsoft 365 compliance center](create-sensitivity-labels.md), and then modify these labels with the settings that configure the default sharing link type.

 ## How to configure settings for the default sharing link type